jwl-7/c0de_gr1nd/python_explanations/parity.md

 # Computing the Parity of a Word
-The parity of a binary word is 1 if the number of 1s in the word is odd; otherwise, it is 0.

-How would you compute the parity of a very large number of 64-bit words?
+If a number has an odd number of 1-bits, then it has an odd parity.
+Conversely, if a number has an even number of 1-bits, then it has an even parity.
+Compute the parity of a 64-bit word.

 ## Examples
 ```